redpesk-samples/signal-composer-plugins-demo-n2k/docs/demo-n2k/demo-n2k.md

 ![CES2020](./../img/CES-2020-FHD.png)

-This tutorial will highlight several crucial points in the day to day life of a redpesk® developer, so don't wait any longer and let's start the trip !
+This tutorial will highlight several crucial points in the day to day life of a redpesk developer, so don't wait any longer and let's start the trip !

 ![let's start the ride](./../img/ride.png){:: style="margin:auto; display:flex; width:50%;"}